Abbas-FathiAzar/floodproofing-highlights-dataset/README.md

-# Highlights Dataset: A Micro-Scale Framework for Evaluating Building-Level Floodproofing
+# Highlights Dataset: A Micro-Scale Framework for Evaluating the Cost-Effectiveness of Building-Level Floodproofing Measures

 This repository contains machine-readable highlights of the study: